centaur54dev/ckeditor5-math-preview/README.md

 				...
 			    ]
 		},
+	},

+	MathPreview = {
+		//configuration options for the math-preview plugin
+		engine: 'mathjax'	//or 'katex'
+	},

 	...OTHER OPTIONS
-	}
 };
 ```
+*Note: the `MathPreview` configuration is optional.
+If not defined the rendering defaults to MathJax.*

 ## Use
 A toolbar button is added, which functions as an on/off switch for the plugin functionality.
 Type some math formulas in latex in the editor using either the `\[ \]` or the  `\( \)` markers, e.g. `\[x^2+\frac{1}{x}=0\]`.
 When clicking anywhere in the formula, a popup appears and the formula is rendered using MathJax.
 The rendering updates itself on formula modification, on the fly.

-The plugin expects MathJax to be loaded and configured.
+The plugin expects MathJax or katex to be loaded and configured.